lechefran/python_slam/README.md

 and `make -j8` when building the dependency for this program.

 **Pangolin**
 Pangolin is a lightweight library for managing the OpenGL display/interaction and abstracting video input.
 The version being used for this project is the python binding for the Pangolin project.
 Check it out at [Pangolin](https://github.com/uoip/pangolin).
 Follow the installation instructions on the GitHub page.
 If there are any problems with building, please consult the build steps for g2o found above.

 Note that these additional pybindings were built using Ubuntu 16.04 due to the fact that they build properly and reliably in that distribution version then in any other version.
 Build in another version at own user discretion.
 It is also recommended that you place all these additional repositories in a separate directory to keep you repository clean.
 Build all of the additional repositories in that separate directory.

 ## Current Issues
-There are currently some issues with the building of additional software to aid in the creation of the 3D map display.
-There will probably be a need to search for similar performing alternatives to get this program to work.
-3D display makes absolutely no sense whatsoever.
+There are currently some issues in regards to the performance of the optimizer.
+This may have be an issue that has blindsided the project and will be investigated.

 ## Current Updates
 2/19/20
 Refactoring of code.
 Added culling to program and some cases to prevent runtime issues.